yunkhaung/yunkhaung/README.md

 - 🔧 **Building** — an FPGA signal processing platform hitting 20 ns deterministic latency across 3 parallel pipelines.
 Next up: replacing the soft logic with a proper IP core
 - 📖 **Learning** — IP core design, ASIC flows with OpenLane, and enough RISC-V to build a pipelined CPU from scratch
 - 👀 **Open to** — grad roles in silicon design, SoC validation, embedded systems, or honestly anything electronics.
-Graduating June 2026
+Graduating July 2026
 - 🏸 **Also** — captain and former president of Essex Blades Badminton.
 Former varsity track & basketball.
 Still deciding if athletics was the right call to quit
 ---